talmidhaham/RedSocksForUbuntu/README.md

 	sudo proxychains  apt-get install redsocks

+(please see the files for my personnal conf )
+(it was important to add the "root" user to the iptables )

 (installation et configuration tuto https://linuxaria.com/article/redirect-all-tcp-traffic-through-transparent-socks5-proxy-in-linux)

-Start and Stop of redsocks
+Step 3: Start and Stop of redsocks

 To start redsocks and iptables

-(please see the files for my personnal conf )
-(it was important to add the "root" user to the iptables )

-redsocks -c ../../etc/redsocks.conf
+sudo redsocks -c ../../etc/redsocks.conf sudo ../../etc/redsocks-iptables.sh
-../../etc/redsocks-iptables.sh

 To stop redsocks and iptables: